etm1226/jarvice-helm/AppDevNotes.md

 1. Modify desired file(s) in the tree, commit to revision control as appropriate.
 2. Use `docker build` to build the container - optionally use the `-t` argument to tag it, or use an explicit `docker tag` operation once it successfully completes.
 3. Use `docker push` to push the tagged container to its respective registry.
-4. In your JARVICE platform account, log in to the respective Docker registry (if the repository you pushed to is private) using the login widget in the *PushToCompute* view; if previously logged in and the credentials have not changed (or do not need to be re-autorhized) you can skip this step.
+4. In your JARVICE platform account, log in to the respective Docker registry (if the repository you pushed to is private) using the login widget in the *PushToCompute* view; if previously logged in and the credentials have not changed (or do not need to be re-authorized) you can skip this step.
 5. In your JARVICE platform account, click the context menu in the application target in the *PushToCompute* view and select the *Pull* option.
 6. In your JARVICE platform account, click the context menu in the application target in the *PushToCompute* view and select the *History* option.
 7. Once the pull completes, as shown in the pull history window, close the window and wait a few seconds for the application target to refresh (this will apply any AppDef changes you may have made)